-c) Activating plate with holes: On the upper side of VF device, metal plate with thickness d=20.0 mm is constructed with openings with different diameters distributed along two concentric circles.
+Activating plate with holes: On the upper side of V-MG device, metal plate with thickness d=20.0 mm is constructed with openings with different diameters distributed along two concentric circles.
 The inner 8 openings are constructed with diameter d3=34.0 mm.
-Having standard top cylinders with diameter of do=24.0 mm, a gap of G1=5.0 mm was provided in all directions.
-However, the external 8 openings are constructed with diameter d4=60.0 m m.
-Having top cylinders with diameter of do=24.0 mm, a gap of G2=18.0 mm was obtained in all directions.
+Having standard top cylinders with diameter of d=24.0 mm, a gap of G1=5.0 mm was provided in all directions.
+However, the external 8 openings are constructed with diameter d4=60.0 mm.
+Having top cylinders with diameter of d=24.0 mm, a gap of G2=18.0 mm was obtained in all directions.
 The upper metal plate is fixed to the central stiff body for which is assured strong connection to the superstructure of the large-scale bridge model.
-The original structure of VF device consists of eight external vertical-fixed VF-components, but optionally, four can be used as vertical-fixed VF, and four as gap-based CV-components.
+With presented original structure of V-MG device, activation of the inner ED components will start after relative displacement becomes larger than 5 mm in all directions.
+If relative displacement exceeds 18.0 mm, then activation of all ED components located on the external concentric circle takes place.

-2) Testing of prototype models under cyclic loads: Regarding the experimental testing of produced model prototypes of V-MG and VF-MG energy dissipation components, an ample experimental program has been realized.
-Each individual component has been tested twice.
-First test-1, representing original test, was conducted to define hysteretic response of ED component under the initial conditions.
+Testing of prototype models under cyclic loads

+Within the frames of experimental testing of produced model prototypes of V-MG energy dissipation components, an ample experimental program has been realized.
+Each individual V-MG component has been tested twice.
+First test-1, representing original test, was conducted to define hysteretic response of V-MG component under the initial conditions.
 Second test-2, representing repeated test was performed to get an insight into the hysteretic response of the model that has already been tested.